nottombrown/rl-teacher/README.md

 # Agent Circus
 On the right are agents that were trained to do tricks based off human feedback; on the left, their counterparts trained with traditional RL.
+Cheetah was trained using PPO, and all other agents were trained with TRPO.

 | Walker Normal  | Walker Ballerina               |
 | -------------- | ---------------------------- |